torwhite/R-Intro/_episodes/00-setup.md

 ## Software setup

+You will need to install R and RStudio to follow along during this workshop or access R and RStudio through the UIC Virtual lab.
+See instructions below

+This workshop will take place over Zoom, please make sure you can use Zoom through the Desktop application or browser before the workshop.
+See instructions and tips below for participating in the workshop on Zoom.

 {% comment %} to add automated software install instructions, add instructions available in the install instructions folder \_includes/install_instructions by using code seen below.
 Add or remove install instructions as needed. {% endcomment %}

 {% include install_instructions/r.html %}
+{% include install_instructions/virtual_lab.html %}
 {% include install_instructions/videoconferencing.html %}

 ## Setup files: